kurikaesu/userspace-tablet-driver-gui/README.md

 This is a new GUI implementation for the userland driver I've written here: https://github.com/kurikaesu/xp-pen-userland

-The code is really really messy right now.
+The code is really, really messy right now.
 Seriously messy.

 **It currently only supports the Deco Pro Small and no other device.**